NebraLtd/Helium-Guides/docs/handy-guides/setting-up-hnt-app.md

 # Setting up the Helium App

+**Please note this guide is written ready for when the V3 Helium app launches and may not match the process you experience with the V2 application currently available for download**.

 This guide is designed to help you set-up the Helium Application on your phone.

 The Helium Application is typically used as your HNT Wallet, along with the ability to setup your Hotspot via it.